pujahabibi/ai-fishery/task_3/WRITE.md

 15. In order to run it, you can follow `README.md` file. it runs on flask which will open a index.html website.
 You will be asked to input Name, Island, Langitude, and Longitude coordinate.
 Then, it will show all of information.

 16. For estimasi luas kolam, I failed to find out the approach.
 So, it is the only information that I did not get

-17. I did not implement the part that uses ClearML for experiment tracking and serving because I do not have any knowledge about it.
-Additionally, with the limited time, I do not have any much time to learn it.
-I mostly spend my time in data collection, annotation, and data augmentation.
-And designing the inference pipeline for the final output.